gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

 The placement and visibility rules for ``Contract_Cases`` pragmas are identical to those described for preconditions and postconditions.

-The compiler checks that boolean expressions given in conditions and consequences are valid, where the rules for conditions are the same as the rule for an expression in ``Precondition`` and the rules for consequences are the same as the rule for an expression in ``Postcondition``.
+The compiler checks that boolean expressions given in case guards and consequences are valid, where the rules for case guards are the same as the rule for an expression in ``Precondition`` and the rules for consequences are the same as the rule for an expression in ``Postcondition``.
 In particular, attributes ``'Old`` and ``'Result`` can only be used within consequence expressions.
-The condition for the last contract case may be ``others``, to denote any case not captured by the previous cases.
+The case guard for the last contract case may be ``others``, to denote any case not captured by the previous cases.
 The following is an example of use within a package spec: